Negro Folktales in Michigan

 A white man had taught my father to play the violin.
 He'd play "The Devil's Dream" and things like that—the colored people were great for dancing—and often when he went to play at the dance he wouldn't be back until Monday morning early.
 And there was nothing said so long as he got back in time.
 So he told Jim Pratt he was going to play at the dance and left the farm Saturday night.
 He got a colored man to ride with him to the place where Albert Campbell would meet him with the boat.
 When he reached the Mississippi, which was quite a ways from the farm, the water was so high over the bank that the boat couldn't get to him though he could see their light, and they could see his light.

-Isaac hid in the brush along the river away from the landing, and walked Saturday night and Sunday, without100 0259berry anything to eat.
+Isaac hid in the brush along the river away from the landing, and walked Saturday night and Sunday, without anything to eat.
 Then a white man came along in a boat with his wife and two children, a boy and a girl.
 They were coming down the Mississippi.
 My father told them that he was working in

 Quincy had to get across and offer them a five-dollar gold piece.
 That's a lot of money then.
 It was the wife who said, "Let's carry him across or he'll lose his job; we can wait for breakfast."
 He helped row the boat across to Quincy.
 They'd have sent the bloodhounds after him if he hadn't crossed the river.